chef-partners/azure-chef-extension/README.md

 `bootstrap_version`: Set the version of `chef-client` to be installed on the VM.

 `daemon`: Supported only on Windows extension.
-Configures the chef-client service for unattended execution.
-Supported values are `none` and `service`.
+Configures the chef-client as service or as scheduled task for unattended execution.
+Supported values are `none`, `service` and 'task'.
 Default is `service`.
 `none` prevents the chef-client service from being configured as a service.
 `service` configures chef-client as a service.
+`task` configures chef-client as a scheduled task for defined interval.
+Default value is 30 mins.

 `environment_variables`: Specifies the list of environment variables (like the environment variables for proxy server configuration) to be available to the Chef Extension scripts.
 This option is currently supported only for `Linux` platforms.

-`chef_service_interval`: Specifies the frequency (in minutes) at which the `chef-service` runs.
-If in case you don't want the `chef-service` to be installed on the Azure VM then set value as `0` in this field.
+`chef_service_interval`: Specifies the frequency (in minutes) at which the `chef-client` runs as `service` or as `scheduled task`.
+If in case you don't want the `chef-service` or `scheduled task` to be installed on the Azure VM then set value as `0` in this field.
 At any time you can change the interval value using the `Set-AzureVMExtension` command with the new interval passed in the `publicconfig.config` file (pass `0` if you want to delete the already installed chef-service on the Azure VM).
 Default value is `30` minutes.

 `custom_json_attr`: Specifies a JSON string to be added to the first run of chef-client.